Sign In

 3.

-Lack of funding and resources: These upgrades require billions of dollars of investment and massive resources, but the New York subway system has struggled to secure enough funding and resources to do so.
-Below is the best system that was built at the time.
+Insufficient budget and resources: Massive upgrades like these call for billions of dollars in investment and significant resources, but the NYC subway system has struggled to secure enough funding and manpower.
+The following shows the best system they could put in place at the time.

 4.